syp7234/playerpiano/design.md

 1. Help Screen

-{WIP} - Not yet implemented.
-Will consist of a full/half-page of the general get-started information for the user.
+Consists of a full/half-page of the general get-started information for the user.

 ### Server-PWM System (SPS)